kodehomie/enterprise-java-team-project/README.md

 ## Problem Statement
 I need to be able to pull recommended genres based off a certain set of user entered constraints.
 What genres are similar to the user entered data?

+## Operations:
+* Get a genre’s parent genre in plain text or JSON
+* Get a genre’s sibling genres in plain text or JSON
+* Get a genre’s parent genres in plain text or JSON
+* Add a genre (with parent genre if applicable)
+* Update a genre
+* Delete a genre (cascades all sub-genres)

 ## Roles
 * PROJECT MANAGER - Justin Hoang
 <br />*Coordinates the activities of the group.
 Keeps track of individual tasks.
 Ensures the team meets deadlines and commitments.
 Submits weekly assignments to Blackboard.*